• Skip to primary navigation

 Yes, you can fry them in a little olive oil, or sunflower oil until golden brown.
 Be careful when frying though, as these meatballs are very soft and will break up easily.

-Why not pin this recipe for Thai meatballs with satay sauce to your pinterest board so you can make it later.
+Why not pin this recipe for Thai meatballs with satay sauce to one of your Pinterest boards so you can find it easily?
+Just click the image below.

 A dish of thai meatballs sprinkled with spring onions